lryan30/lryan30/README.md

 I come from a strong scientific and healthcare background and enjoy working with data, code, and technology to solve practical problems.

-- I work mainly with Python and SQL for data analysis
+- I work mainly with Python and SQL for data analysis.
-- I enjoy building well designed, well structured projects
+- I enjoy building well designed, well structured projects.
-- I’m interested in applying analytics to real-world and healthcare-related problems
+- I’m interested in applying analytics to real-world and healthcare-related problems.
-- I have a strong interest in continuous learning and applied problem-solving
+- I have a strong interest in continuous learning and applied problem-solving.

 📫 Contact: louisearyan30@gmail.com
 🔗 GitHub: https://github.com/lryan30